 Windows 10 memory leak.
 Windows 10 is experiencing driver incompatibility issues.
 A faulty or outdated driver can lead to a Memory leak.

 Windows 10 and the applications you have installed on it needs a few more RAM memory to operate.

 Registry hack settings can lead to high RAM usage on Windows 10.

-This Windows 10 high memory memory usage or high RAM usage issue may cause computer crashing, freezing, and running slower and slower.
+This Windows 10 high memory memory usage or high RAM usage issue may cause a slower and slower running PC, Windows system crashes or other issues.
 Bad performance.
 Luckily, there are easy solutions to solve this high CPU/memory/RAM usage issue on Windows 10.

 In fact high memory usage not only occurs in Windows 10, but also happens in Window 8 and Windows 8.1.
 The Windows 8/8.1 registry hack can fix this high memory issue in Windows 10.

 Step 1.
 Hit Windows Key + R Type in Regedit and then hit Enter.